Krrish3398/Personalized-Cancer-Diagnosis/README.md

 3. https://www.youtube.com/watch?v=qxXRKVompI8

-*1.3.
-Real-world/Business objectives and constraints.*
+1.3.
+Real-world/Business objectives and constraints.
 No low-latency requirement.
 Interpretability is important.
 Errors can be very costly.
 Probability of a data-point belonging to each class is needed.

-# 2. Machine Learning Problem Formulation
+2. Machine Learning Problem Formulation

-# 2.1.
 Data

-*2.1.1.
-Data Overview*
+Data Overview

 Source: https://www.kaggle.com/c/msk-redefining-cancer-treatment/data
 We have two data files: one conatins the information about the genetic mutations and the other contains the clinical evidence (text) that human experts/pathologists use to classify the genetic mutations.
 Both these data files are have a common column called ID